nus-cs2103-AY1718S1/addressbook-level4/collated/main/Hoang.md

     public static final String MESSAGE_LOGIN_FAILED = "It could be one of the following reasons: \n"
             + "1.
 Your Internet connection is not working\n"
             + "2.
 Your email and password combination is not correct\n"
             + "3.
-Allow less secure apps is not enable in your Gmail account";
+Allow less secure apps is not enable in your email";
     private String currentEmail;
     private String currentEmailProvider;
     private Authenticator currentAuthenticator;